Mind The Gap

 “I walk a lot.”

-“It’s not exercise if tortoises can do it.
+“It’s not exercise if a tortoise can do it.
 What else?”

 “I garden quite a bit.”

-“So does Mrs Hashimoto and she’s like… a hundred and something,” Dr Shapiro moved on to my lymph nodes.
+“So does Mrs Hashimoto and she’s like a hundred, or something,” Dr Shapiro moved on to my lymph nodes.
 “Any other physical pursuits?”

 “How about going shopping?”